jazzband/django-newsletter/README.rst

 -----
 * Remove links from one object to another in admin.
 This is confusing.
 * Finish front end for article ordering from admin.
-* Write tests for: template syntax checking, web subscription of auth users, ordering of articles in a message.
+* Write tests for: template syntax checking, ordering of articles in a message.